h4l/json_seq/README.md

 ## Roadmap

+- [x] Publish on deno.land
-- Implement stream encoding
+- [ ] Implement stream encoding
-- Review the non-strict decoding behaviour and more closely follow the lenient handling of malformed streams described in the RFC
+- [ ] Review the non-strict decoding behaviour and more closely follow the lenient handling of malformed streams described in the RFC
-  - Maybe allow visibility of/control over malformed stream recovery actions
+  - [ ] Maybe allow visibility of/control over malformed stream recovery actions

 ## Contributing